Cream Cheese Pound Cake

-I grew up in Charleston, SC during my younger childhood years, and my Mom and I have always cherished our old low country cookbooks full of Charleston “receipts” (an old word for recipe) and this Southern Cream Cheese Pound Cake recipe is adapted, with a few changes, from a recipe in Charleston Party Receipts.
+I grew up in downtown Charleston, SC during my younger childhood years, and my Mom and I have always cherished our old low country cookbooks full of Charleston “receipts” (an old word for recipe) and this cake recipe is adapted, with a few changes, from a recipe in Charleston Party Receipts.

-It’s a delicious twist on a classic pound cake that’s been enjoyed for generations, and you will find out why when you taste the first bite!
+This cream cheese cake recipe a delicious twist on a Southern pound cake that’s been enjoyed for generations, and you will find out why when you taste the first bite!
 It’s moist, delicious and the perfect addition to morning coffee.

 Bundt Pans – This is one of my favorite bundt pan styles!

 This recipe is also super easy!
 Don’t be alarmed when you see the absence of baking soda or baking powder Trust the recipe, friends!